Richard Collinson: Early life

 He was born in Gateshead, Tyne and Wear, England, then part of County Durham, the third son of five, of Rector John Collinson and Amelia King Collinson.
 He also had 10 sisters.
 One younger brother was Thomas Bernard Collinson, later a military engineer who worked on the first Great Exhibition and also wrote Richard's biography, and Julia Collinson, later a prominent novelist.
 He joined the Royal Navy in 1823 at age twelve and rose in the ranks, becoming a lieutenant in 1835, commander in 1841, and captain in 1842.

 China

-Collinson was in command of the HMS Bentinck, a vessel of 1800 tons burden and 520 horsepower, when it appeared with the Phlegethon off Chapoo in eastern China, causing a "sensation".
+Collinson was in command of HMS Bentinck, a vessel of 1800 tons burden and 520 horsepower, when it appeared with the Phlegethon off Chapoo in eastern China, causing a "sensation".

 On 1 April 1842, Henry Pottinger, British Plenipotentiary of Trade, reported that the steamer HEICS Nemesis, recently refitted at Chusan, had been sent to reconnoitre Taisam island near Ningbo in February that year.
 It was believed that Chinese troops were gathering to attack British forces at Tinghae, Chusan.
 Commander Collinson was on board Nemesis for purpose of making survey observations.
 Collinson and Captain William Hutcheon Hall landed the steamer's company, contributing to a successful skirmish with Chinese troops on the island.

 As commander of the Bentinck, renamed HMS Plover, and with the aid of Lt Henry Kellett in HMS Starling, he surveyed the China coast from 1842 to 1846, producing charts upon which all successors were based.